Updated on 2023-12-07 by Adam Hardy

 SDG 14 – Life Below Water

 One of the worst effects of global warming is the heating of the oceans through the absorption of the incoming heat in the atmosphere and their acidification through the absorption of CO2 to create carbonic acid.
 These impact the ability of marine life like corals and shellfish to build their calcium carbonate shells and have further impacts many of which are only now becoming clear from research.
-One expectation from the introduction of the Universal Carbon Credits framework is that carbon-intensive factory fishing and other marine industries will be inhibited, with a positive effect on local artisanal fishers especially in poorer countries less able to protect their marine resources from overexploitation.
+One expectation from the introduction of the carbon currency mechanism is that carbon-intensive factory fishing and other marine industries will be inhibited, with a positive effect on local artisanal fishers especially in poorer countries less able to protect their marine resources from overexploitation.
 Another expectation for the framework is the promotion of carbon drawdown projects sequestering CO2 via kelp or seagrass farming.
 A potential danger is in the form of rising demand for fish as terrestrial meat production becomes more sustainable and expensive.

 SDG 15 – Life on Land